 Our highly-skilled team will use many years’ experience in this area to fight your corner, and prevent any charges being brought against you.
 Whatever stage in the process you are in, get in contact today.

-Defence against sexual allegations in the police station
+Defence against sex crime allegations in the police station

 Once the police have received a sexual offence complaint, they can arrest you without any warning and interview you at the police station about matters you may strenuously deny.
 This can be extremely distressing for you and your loved ones.
 If you are arrested, then you are entitled to have a sexual offence solicitor at the police station and it is crucial that you do so.
 Do not agree to be questioned without legal representation.